interlay/interlay.github.io/docs/guides/bridge.md

 [testnet.interlay.io/bridge](https://testnet.interlay.io/bridge)
 <!-- tabs:end -->

 The bridge has 2 tabs: Issue and Redeem.
-(Sometimes a third tab, Burn, will be visible.)
 Ensure you are on the Redeem tab.

 ![Redeem page](../_assets/img/guide/bridge-redeem-page.png)

-#### 2. Enter the amount of KBTC/IBTC you want to redeem and the BTC address you want to receive your BTC to
+#### 2. Enter the amount of IBTC/KBTC you want to redeem and the BTC address you want to receive your BTC to

-Enter the amount of KBTC/IBTC you want to redeem, and the Bitcoin address where you want to receive the redeemed Bitcoin amount.
+Enter the amount of IBTC/KBTC you want to redeem, and the Bitcoin address where you want to receive the redeemed Bitcoin amount.
 Supported address types are: [P2SH](https://en.bitcoin.it/wiki/P2SH), [P2PKH](https://en.bitcoin.it/wiki/P2PKH) and [P2WPKH](https://wiki.trezor.io/P2WPKH).

 Check the bridge fee that is subtracted from your redeemed amount and click **"Confirm"**.
 Sign the transaction via the `polkadot-js` extension when asked and wait a few moments.